Mandalay, Queensland: Demographics

+Education

+There are no schools in Mandalay.
+The nearest government primary school is Cannonvale State School in Cannonvale to the west.
+The nearest government secondary school is Proserpine State High School in Proserpine to the south-west.

 Amenities

 The Whitsunday Sports Park (also known as the Airlie Sports Park) is in the most western part of the locality on Shute Harbour Road.
 It has a rectangular and an oval field, netball courts and two clubhouses.
 It is home to clubs of various codes of football, netball and softball.